 The "Yes" Trap

 In many collectivist cultures, saying "no" directly is socially unacceptable because it disrupts harmony, causes the other person to lose face, and damages the relationship.
 A "yes" may mean "I hear you," "I understand your position," "I acknowledge your request," or "I will try"--none of which necessarily mean "I agree" or "I will do this."
 Western interlocutors who interpret "yes" literally discover weeks later that the "agreed-upon" decision was never implemented because it was never actually agreed to.
+These misreadings are closely related to the cognitive biases that all decision makers carry, compounded by cultural assumptions.

 Building Effective Cross-Cultural Decision Processes